BelfrySCAD/openscad_docsgen/README.rst

 OpenSCAD Documentation Generator
 ################################

-This package generates wiki-ready markdown documentation pages from in-line source code comments.
+This package generates wiki-ready GitHub flavored markdown documentation pages from in-line source code comments.
 This is similar to Doxygen or JavaDoc, but designed for use with OpenSCAD code.
 Example images can be generated automatically from short example scripts.

 Documentation about how to add documentation comments to OpenSCAD code can be found at `https://github.com/revarbat/openscad_docsgen/blob/main/WRITING_DOCS.rst`